AlinaRay/fe_on_feb19-react-static-list-of-posts/README.md

 4) sublist of the post comments, including the name and email of the author of each comment as well as the comment itself.

 Create and use five components: `PostList`, `Post`, `User`, `CommentList`, and `Comment`.
 You can use the `User` component from both `Post` (with address) and `Comment` (without providing any address).

+Initially `PostList` has to present the user with a button labeled "Load".
+Only when the user hits the button, the script starts to download the data; the label of the button has to change to "Loading..." and the button must become disabled.
+Once the data has been loaded, hide the button altogether and display the posts instead.

+Additionally, you should provide a capability of filtering the items by text entered by the user (when filtering, you can consider only the title and the text of the post).